 There is no legal requirement for businesses or their representatives to be present when footage is reviewed.
 Business operators may decide to have a staff member present when footage is viewed or copied, or equipment seized.

-The FSA has carried out a number of surveys on behalf of Defra and the Welsh government.
+We have carried out several surveys on behalf of Defra and the Welsh Government.

-- food business operators were taking active steps to comply with legal requirements and achieve necessary animal welfare standards
+- slaughterhouse operators were taking active steps to comply with legal requirements and achieve necessary animal welfare standards

-- Official Veterinarians and front-line teams were carrying out their roles effectively, with appropriate monitoring and relevant enforcement action being taken in the event of food business operator non-compliance
+- Official Veterinarians and front-line teams were carrying out their roles effectively, with appropriate monitoring and relevant enforcement action being taken in the event of slaughterhouse operator non-compliance

 Results of animal welfare surveys carried out in 2011, 2013 and 2015 are available in the National Archives and Farm animals: data from survey of slaughter methods 2015